dotnet/tye/docs/recipes/ingress.md

 The main component is the `ingress-nginx-controller` service which both acts as the controller and the proxy.
 You can see from the listing above that it has a public IP of type `LoadBalancer` assigned.

+> :warning: If you're using minikube you won't see output like the above.
+Instead you'll probably see an error that the `ingress-nginx` namespace doesn't exist.
+This is because `ingress-nginx` in a simplified form is bundled as part of minikube.
+You can see the controller by running `kubectl get pods -A`.

 ---

 When you're finished experimenting, run `tye undeploy` to delete the application from Kubernetes: